-DEPENDENT CARER (questions T6 and T7)
+DEPENDENT CARER (question T6)

-A dependent carer can be your:
+A dependent carer is your:

 - spouse

 - parent

-- spouse's parent.
+- spouse's parent

-They must be caring for your or your spouse's child, brother or sister who is 16 years old or older.
+who is caring for your or your spouse's child, brother or sister who is 16 years old or older.

 The dependent carer must be:

 - receiving a carer allowance or carer payment in respect of the care they provide in relation to that person or - wholly engaged in providing care to a person receiving: - a disability support pension - a special needs disability support pension, or - an invalidity service pension.